topjer/python_profiling_overview/README.md

 # Scalene

-Scalene is a combined CPU and memory profiler with an alleged low runtime overhead that
+Scalene is a combined CPU and memory profiler with an alleged low runtime overhead.

 It can be installed with `uv pip install scalene` and executed with `scalene main.py`.